sursh/travel-clothes/README.md

 for women who want to be super comfy and still look put together!
 This is a living document and contributions are encouraged (see the end of the page for more details)

+## "Travel uniform" ideas

+"Leggings and an oversized shirt with vans/sneakers.
+I usually go with the white and black striped one [here](http://www2.hm.com/en_gb/productpage.0688873015.html) and roll up the sleeves and feels a bit tidier but still comfy due to baggy fit (which allows for sports bra if want to be super comfy etc)." -Sheree

 ## Pants

 "i’m basically head to toe @thisisADAY when i travel. particularly love...**the throw & roll leggings** (which have a very convenient pocket so i can stash my phone when i need my hands free)" -Tracy